0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/09_CodeDeploy/README.md

       runas: root
 ```

-This are of course my own examples, that you don’t have to follow.
-If I’d recommend checking out the documentation to find out all the options that are at your disposal [here](http://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file.html).
+Of course, this is my own example, and you don’t have to follow it.
+I’d recommend that you check out the documentation to discover all the options that are at your disposal [here](http://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file.html).

-# Hot to debug CodeDeploy
+# How to Debug CodeDeploy

-The last helpful peace of information that I can give you is how to debug a setup for auto deployment.
+The one last helpful piece of information I have concerns debugging a setup for auto deployment.

-### Check CodeDeploy version
+### Check CodeDeploy Version

-`sudo dpkg -s codedeploy-agent`
+"sudo dpkg -s codedeploy-agent"

-### Code deploy installation logs
+### CodeDeploy Installation Logs

-`tail -f /tmp/codedeploy-agent.update.log`
+"tail -f /tmp/codedeploy-agent.update.log"

-### Code Deploy work logs
+### CodeDeploy Work Logs

-`tail -f /var/log/aws/codedeploy-agent/codedeploy-agent.log`
+"tail -f /var/log/aws/codedeploy-agent/codedeploy-agent.log"

-### Where is CodeDeploy in my system?
+### Where is CodeDeploy in My System?

-You’ll find it in `/opt/codedeploy`.
-Worth getting around the folder to get a sense of what you can find there.
+You’ll find it in "/opt/codedeploy".
+It's worth the effort of getting around within the folder to get a sense of what you can find there.

 ### Manage CodeDeploy

-Since CodeDeploy is run as a service, it is easy to manage it:
+Since CodeDeploy is run as a service, it's easy to manage it:

-`sudo service codedeploy-agent status`
+"sudo service codedeploy-agent status"

-You can stop it, restart it etc using `service`
+You can stop it, restart it, and so on, using "service"

-### Test if you have the right Roles
+### Test to See If You Have the Right Roles

-As mentioned in the folder before.
-Each EC2 Instance needs to have the right permissions to perform the right task.
-This is done with IAM Roles, and to check if they are set correctly you can call this URL http://169.254.169.254 to see what you have.
+As mentioned in the previous folder, each EC2 Instance requires the right permissions to perform a task.
+Do this with IAM Roles, and to check whether they're set correctly, call this URL http://169.254.169.254 to see what you have.

-The following command will show you the name of the Role that is applyed to the EC2 Instance
+The following command will show you the name of the Role that's applied to the EC2 Instance:

 ```
 curl http://169.254.169.254/latest/meta-data/iam/security-credentials/
 ```

-This one will show you details about the Role.
+This one will show you details about the Role:

 ```
 curl http://169.254.169.254/latest/meta-data/iam/security-credentials/NAME_OF_THE_ROLE_THAT_YOU_GOT_FROM_THE_COMMAND_BEFORE
 ```

-# The two folders in this section
+# The Two Folders in This Section

 **Availability Zones**

-The "easiest" way to deploy a new commit to multiple server is by just staying in one Region, and deploy to multiple servers scattered across multiple Availability Zones.
+The "easiest" way to deploy a new commit to multiple servers is simply to stay in one region and deploy to multiple servers scattered across multiple Availability Zones.

-Usign this aproach you can setup GitHub to actually trigger a CodeDeploy deployment fairly easy sicne each repo can have a CodeDeploy trigger.
+Using this aproach allows you to set up GitHub to fairly easily trigger a CodeDeploy deployment, since each repo can have a CodeDeploy trigger.

-**Multi Region Deployment**
+**Multi-Region Deployment**

-The triggers that you configured in the single Region setup don't have the option to trigger multiple CodeDeployments setup.
-Meaning there is no way for GitHub to notify more then one CodeDeploy application.
-This means that we need to come up with a custom solution to achive this.
-And the simpleast aproach that I can think of is this:
+The triggers configured in the single-region setup don't have the option to trigger set-up for multiple CodeDeployments.
+This means that there's no way for GitHub to notify more than one CodeDeploy application, so we need to come up with a custom solution to achieve that.
+This is the simplest approach I can think of:

-1. Create a Lambda function which will receive the GitHub webhook notifciation when there is a new commit.
+1. Create a Lambda function that will receive the GitHub webhook notification when there's a new commit.
-1. The Lambda function will then dowload the compressed repo and save it in a S3 Bucket which have versioning enbald (this allows us to use the same file name so it is easier to lisen to a new event and get the file)
+2. The Lambda function will then download the compressed repo and save it in an S3 Bucket that has versioning enabled (allowing us to use the same file name so it's easier to listen to a new event and get the file).
-1. Then another Lambda function will listen to S3 events, and when one happens it will tell CodeDeploy to start a new deplaomnet with usign the code from the latest version of the file.
+3. Then another Lambda function will listen to S3 events, and when one happens, it will tell CodeDeploy to start a new deployment using the code from the latest version of the file.

-In the last Lambda function you will have an array containing all the CodeDeployment setup that you have across the world, and trigger a new deployment for each reagion.
+In the last Lambda function, you'll have an array that contains all the CodeDeployment setup you have across the world, and trigger a new deployment for each region.

-Simple right?
-Just works right?
+Simple, right?
+Just works, right?
 In just few minutes?
-Yea right 🤣.
-It is time to start creatign our setup and see how it goeas.
+Yea right.
+It's time to start creating our setup and see how it goeas.